-Based upon our current and projected income and assets and the valuation of our assets, including goodwill, we do not expect to be a PFIC for our current taxable year or the foreseeable future.
-However, the determination of whether any corporation was, or will be, a PFIC for a taxable year depends, in part, on the application of complex U.S. federal income tax rules, which are subject to differing interpretations.
+As of the date hereof, we have not made a determination as to our PFIC status for our current or preceding taxable year.
+Whether we are treated as a PFIC for any taxable year depends, in part, on the application of complex U.S. federal income tax rules, which are subject to differing interpretations.
+Further, because the value of our goodwill may be influenced by the market price of our ADSs (and the common shares represented thereby), a decrease in the market price of our ADSs could increase the relative percentage of our passive assets for this purpose.
 In addition, because the determination of whether a corporation will be a PFIC for any taxable year can only be made after the close of such taxable year, there can be no assurance that we will not be a PFIC for our current taxable year or any future taxable year.